Avooma Airlines: Company values

 Avooma Airlines operates with a focus on three core values, which it calls "People", "Places", and "the Planet".

 Destinations

 Though Avooma has not yet published details of its network, it is known to have been in discussions with Northern Irish start-up FlyAtlantic according to an interview with that airline's CEO, Andrew Pyne, conducted in July 2023.
 In the interview, Pyne mentioned that Avooma could provide a feeder operation for FlyAtlantic.

 This feeder network would see Avooma operating from a base at Belfast International to 20 UK and Irish airports including the Isle of Man, Jersey, and London-City.
 It was said that Avooma would operate for FlyAtlantic in a similar manner to how Emerald Airlines operates on behalf of Aer Lingus.

-However, this interview was prior to the unveiling of the Avooma brand in early 2024, and so it is now more likely that the carrier will operate in its own right.

 In a February 2025 interview, Avooma's chief strategy and sustainability officer reported that the airline intends to serve 10 destinations in the UK and Europe in the months immediately following its launch, and that these would include 2 routes to Hannover.